AdobeDocs/adobe-io-runtime/src/pages/support/faq.md

 ## Multiple Region Support
 **Where we execute your actions**
-I/O Runtime runs in Azure in multiple regions.
+I/O Runtime runs in multiple regions.
 We deploy your code in all regions and execute it in the closest region to the caller (latency-based routing).
 You can't restrict the execution to a specific region only.

 You can find more information about the regions and how you can check where your actions are being executed here - [Multiple Regions](../guides/reference/multiple_regions.md).